fhartley101/nf-rnaseq/README.md

                                             and to download genome/transcriptome data (if required) --refdir            DIRPATH             Folder with reference transcriptome and (optional) genome --decoys           [FILEPATH]           File containing a set of decoy sequences.
-If the parameter is provided without value (i.e., --decoys), a set of decoys is attempted to be computed from the transcriptome and genome files
+If the parameter is provided without value (i.e. --decoys), a set of decoys will be computed from the transcriptome and genome files.
-    --genome            FILEPATH            FASTA file containing the genome (can be a gzip file) --gtf               FILEPATH            Gene Transfer Format file (can be used to generate a genemap) --genemap          [FILEPATH]           File containing a mapping of transcripts to genes.
-If the parameter is provided without a value (i.e., --genemap), and a GTF file is provided in input, a mapping is attempted --salmon_libtype    STRING              Library type, used for salmon quantification (default: 'A') --multiqc_config    FILEPATH            Config yaml file for MultiQC --outdir            DIRPATH             Output directory (default: ./results)
+    --genome            FILEPATH            FASTA file containing the genome (can be a gzip file) --transcriptome     FILEPATH            FASTA file containing the transcriptome (can be a gzip file) --gtf               FILEPATH            Gene Transfer Format file (can be a gzip file) --genemap          [FILEPATH]           File containing a mapping of transcripts to genes used if the salmon module is selected.
+If the parameter is provided without a value (i.e. --genemap), and a GTF file is provided in input, mapping is attempted.
+    --salmon_index      [DIRPATH]           Folder containing the salmon index.
+If the parameter is provided without a value (i.e. --salmon_index), an index will be generated from the transcriptome and genome files.
+This is a mandatory argument if salmon is selected.
+    --star_index        [DIRPATH]           Folder containing the STAR index.
+If the parameter is provided without a value (i.e. --star_index), an index will be generated from the genome and GTF files.
+This is a mandatory argument if star is selected.
+    --salmon_libtype    STRING              Library type, used for salmon quantification (default: 'A') --stranded          STRING              A single integer denoting the strandedness of the reads for featureCounts quantification.
+Possible values include:
+                                            0 (unstranded), 1 (stranded) and 2 (reversely stranded).
+                                            This is a mandatory argument if star alignment is selected.
+    --multiqc_config    FILEPATH            Config yaml file for MultiQC --outdir            DIRPATH             Output directory (default: ./results)
     --cachedir          DIRPATH             Provide a centralised cache directory for containers (default: ./work)